 Are you a student in Philadelphia and thinking of being close to your university, but off-campus?

-First, check out the map above to see where the main universities in Philadelphia are located geographically, and neighborhoods that are close by (distance wise).
+First, check out the map above to see where your university is located within Philadelphia, and the neighborhoods that are close by (distance wise).

-Of course, in addition to just close proximity, you should consider:
+Of course, in addition to just close proximity, you should consider the below.

 Will you have a car? or need to be near SEPTA transit stop?